 If possession action is taken, the County Court will send you a claim for possession of the property.
 This will include full details of the case against you, and the date of a court hearing at which the claim will be heard.
 You should attend the hearing, otherwise a possession order may well be made in your absence.

-The decision of whether or not to grant your mortgage lender possession of the property will be taken at the court hearing.
-It will depend upon if you and your mortgage lender can reach an agreement on how to pay off the arrears.
-If you can make an acceptable offer the court will grant a suspend possession order, which means that you may remain in your home for as long as you stick to the agreement
+The decision whether to grant your mortgage lender an order for possession of the property may be taken at the court hearing.
+However, if you are able to make an acceptable offer to pay off the arrears, the court will grant a suspended possession order.
+This means that you may remain in your home for as long as you stick to the agreement reached.

 What is the eviction process?